“Barrie is becoming known as a hotbed of bad policy choices right now,” says Jennifer van Gennip.

 “Shelters are at or above capacity and encampments have become commonplace,” Jennifer says.
 “The longer people experience homelessness, the more trauma they experience, and the more supports they need while they recover.”

-The building will become the fifth Redwood property, all with affordable units and the supports available that people might need to recover from homelessness or a personal housing crisis.
-Others include Lucy’s Place, a motel converted into a housing-first community for those experiencing chronic homelessness.
+Redwood already runs affordable housing properties across the county, including Lucy’s Place, a motel converted into a housing-first community for those experiencing chronic homelessness.
 Lucy’s Place provides 24 units for people who used to spend their winters outside, where they can reunite with families, build community with other residents — they’ve even held a wedding.
 United House, another Redwood property, helps those leaving the women and children’s shelter transition to more long-term housing.

 Through all this work and more, Redwood prioritizes the agency and dignity of their residents, grounded by an understanding that homelessness isn’t a personal failure, but rather a failure of the systems that are meant to protect and support us.